moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Step 3: Add Virtual Joints
 --------------------------
-Virtual joints are used primarily to attach the robot to the world.
+Virtual joints are primarily used to connect robots to the world.
-For the Panda, we will define only one virtual joint attaching the ``panda_link0`` of the Panda to the ``world`` frame.
-This virtual joint represents the motion of the base of the robot in a plane.
+In the case of the Panda arm, which is a fixed base manipulator, defining a fixed virtual joint is optional.
+However, we will define a ``fixed`` virtual joint that attaches the ``panda_link0`` of the arm to the ``world`` frame.
+This virtual joint signifies that the base of the arm remains stationary in the world frame.

 * Click on the **Virtual Joints** pane selector.
 Click on **Add Virtual Joint**.